ENERGY FROM THE WIND 2025

 Wind energy represents a quarter of the total installed national generation capacity.

-Wind power has become the second largest renewable energy generation source in Spain, with an installed capacity of 32,104 MW, a 4.1% increase in 2024 compared to 2023, totalling an additional 1,275 MW installed across the country.
-At 31 December 2024, wind power accounted for a quarter of the national installed capacity, ranking just behind photovoltaic solar in terms of its share in the installed capacity structure.
+Wind power was once again the second largest renewable energy generation source in Spain, with an installed capacity of 33,274 MW, which increased by 3.6% in 2025 compared to 2024, totalling an additional 1,146 MW installed across the country.
+At 31 December 2025, wind power accounted for almost a quarter of the national installed capacity, ranking just behind photovoltaic solar in terms of its share in the installed capacity structure.
+When self-consumption is taken into account, installed wind power capacity shows little variation.

 Annual evolution of installed wind power capacity

-By autonomous community, Castile and Leon continues to be the leader in installed wind power capacity with a total of 7,265 MW, representing 22.6% of the total national installed wind power capacity.
-Castile and Leon was the autonomous community that experienced the greatest increase in installed wind power capacity in 2024, with 639 MW more than the previous year.
-Aragon is in second place with 5,659 MW, 17.6% of the total.
+By autonomous community, Castilla y León continues to be the leader in installed wind power capacity with a total of 7,751 MW, representing 23.3% of the total national installed wind power capacity.
+Moreover, Castilla y León was the autonomous community that experienced the greatest increase in installed wind power capacity in 2025, with 458 MW more than the previous year.
+Aragón is in second place with 6,061 MW, 18.2% of the total.

-Wind power is the leading technology in the installed capacity structure of four autonomous communities, starting with Castile and Leon, where it accounted for 47.8%, Aragon with 45.4%, Navarre with 45.2%, and Galicia with 41.0%.
-These communities account for 57.4% of all installed wind power in Spain.
+Wind power is the leading technology in the installed capacity structure of four autonomous communities, starting with Navarra, where it accounted for 44.4%, Aragón with 44.1%, Castilla y León with 42.8%, and Galicia with 41.7%.
+These communities account for 58.5% of all installed wind power in Spain.

 Wind power capacity of each autonomous community as a proportion of national wind power capacity